jskherman/website-tabi/content/blog/list-for-getting-out-of-a-rut.md

-description = "This is a note to myself that's a list of resources to refer to when I'm feeling stuck or in a rut epsecially if I'm browsing the internet mindlessly." date = 2024-04-26 updated = 2024-04-26 draft = false
+description = "This is a note to myself that's a list of resources to refer to when I'm feeling stuck or in a rut epsecially if I'm browsing the internet mindlessly." date = 2024-04-26 updated = 2024-04-26 draft = true

 [taxonomies]
-tags = ["lists", "links", "procrastination", "videos"]
+tags = ["lists", "links", "procrastination", "videos", "μ"]

 [extra]
 giscus = true